Aaron Hernandez's fiancee speaks out on documentary series

 After his death, doctors found Hernandez had advanced chronic traumatic encephalopathy, a degenerative brain disease linked to head trauma.

-CTE, which can be diagnosed only after death, has been found in more than 100 former NFL players and in dozens more athletes and members of the military who have been exposed to repetitive head trauma.
-The disease can lead to memory loss, depression and even suicide.
+The disease, which can be diagnosed only after death, has been found in more than 100 former NFL players and in dozens more athletes and members of the military who have been exposed to repetitive head trauma.
+The disease can lead to memory loss, depression and suicide.